Notes On Dissonance

 Most of them identified as feminists and had the awareness to recognise abuse within intimate relationships, but they did not seem to understand how power differentials between partners — especially when one of them is a Dalit woman — intensified the potential for violence.
 They seemed unaware of the ecosystem that was enabling this harm and would tell me that I was too picky whenever I shared my stories of these disappointments.
 I felt let down by this lack of engagement, not to mention their disinterest in understanding the specificity of my situation and the stereotypes Dalit women have to confront.

-My experience with the nadar man, and the ones that came both before and after him, felt alien to my savarna friends.
+My experience with the Nadar man, and the ones that came both before and after him, felt alien to my savarna friends.
 In one instance, in the aftermath of an abusive episode with an ex-boyfriend, I was cautioned to “be very sure before I broke up because there was no guarantee I would find someone again”.
 By not understanding the prejudice inherent to the situation, they distressed me further.
-I clearly knew what I was hearing was untrue, but thanks to my poor self-confidence, I was unable to openly question it.
+I clearly knew that what I was hearing was untrue, but thanks to my poor self-confidence, I was unable to openly question it.
 I remember freezing up as my friend said those words; one of my fears was being validated by someone I trust.

 Dr Tamalapakula, in her brilliant analysis of the conditions of Dalit women on Indian college campuses, explains:

 While the assertive mainstream feminist is respected, the assertive dalit woman is mostly condemned both by upper-castes and dalit male groups.
-The reason being the visible assertion of feminist students is understood to be the result of superiority of their caste/class and urban life […] where as the dalit middle class woman is expected to reject sexuality to fit the stereotyped image of a victim of caste based sexual violence.
+The reason being the visible assertion of feminist students is understood to be the result of superiority of their caste/class and urban life […] whereas the dalit middle class woman is expected to reject sexuality to fit the stereotyped image of a victim of caste based sexual violence.

 Regardless of how my savarna girlfriends exercised their sexual freedom (casual sex, sex with coupled men, queer experiments), they never seemed to run out of prospects for dating or marriage.
 If any of them failed to find a person through modern methods of courtship, their families were still able to find them a partner through arranged marriage; their “hoe phase”* not coming in the way of this.
 They effectively leveraged global discourses on sexual liberation to allow themselves comfortable choices.